 |Step up height||5'' from floor to walking surface|

 Download more information

-The Human Solution suggests pairing this treadmill with an adjustable height desk wide enough to have it next to a chair, like our UpLift Treadmill Desk pictured above, so that you can alternate between sitting, standing and walking during the day.
+The Human Solution suggests pairing this treadmill with an adjustable height desk wide enough to have it next to a chair, so that you can alternate between sitting, standing and walking during the day.

 The LifeSpan Desk Treadmill includes standard free curbside delivery.
 Upgrades are available for threshold, room of choice, and white glove delivery as well.

 The LifeSpan TR1200-DT3 Standing Desk Treadmill is a great addition to your adjustable height desk, helping even more to battle the problems associated with spending too much time sitting, which include obesity, poor circulation and heart disease.
 We suggest pairing the treadmill with our recommended sit-stand desk solution, the UpLift 900.
 Some keys to using your LifeSpan TR1200-DT3 properly are wearing comfortable shoes and setting your desk at a height where both your wrists and shoulders are in a relaxed position while typing, as well as a level that displays your monitor at eye level to reduce strain.
 We also recommend keeping your treadmill pace at 1.0 to 2.0 mph while performing tasks such as typing or talking on the phone.
 You can go faster for cardiac workouts, but may find it hard to get work done efficiently.
 A 160 lbs. person will burn about 200 calories an hour while walking at 2.0 mph.